-Turkish Fruits are famous all around the World.
-Anatolian parts of Turkey, which have hosted many civilizations throughout history, are also famous for their wide number of fruits besides their natural beauties.
+Turkish Foods on Anatolian parts, which have hosted many civilizations throughout history, are also famous for their wide number of fruits besides their natural beauties.
 With the summer months, the enthusiasm of harvest starts in the fruitful territory of Anatolia.
-Fresh fruits gathered from their branches all over the country are exported both domestically and abroad.
+Fresh Turkish fruits gathered from their branches all over the country are exported both domestically and abroad.

 Thanks to its fruitful lands and mild climate, the Gazipasa region of Antalya is a great emplacement where many fruits are grown.
 In Gazipasa, familiar with its small and sweet-scented banana, it is feasible to find avocado, papaya, Pepino and Chilean cherry grows in tropical countries.
 Bananas are planted in 12 thousand decares of land on narrow but productive territories starting from the beach to the skirts of the Taurus Mountains.
 In the region, where the yearly banana harvest is 45 thousand tons, tropical fruits have been produced for about 15 years.